docknetwork/planning/rfc/0005-claim-deduction.md

 ## Expected Outcomes

 - Derivation format, potentially usable as a vcdm:proof or dock:logic (custom property) in verifiable presentations
-- Groundwork for new w3c vcdm:VerifiablePresentaion specialization type e.g. dock:DeductivePresentation2020
+- Groundwork for new w3c vcdm:VerifiablePresentation specialization type e.g. dock:DeductivePresentation2020
   - Note: Within this project "Derivation" already has a concrete meaning.
 Calling a dock:DeductivePresentaion2020 a derivation would be accurate, but confusing.
 "Deductive Presentation" should be used instead.
 - Better understanding of the problem space
 - Street cred